 What are the functions of the Transport Layer?

-- It is responsible for providing end-to-end communication services for applications.
+- Providing end‑to‑end communication services for applications.

 Application Layer